GreenfieldVentures/Dwarf/README.md

     get { return OneToMany(x => x.Ordinal); }
 }
 ```

+####Extension points
+There are two extension points each for the save and delete operations which can be overridden
+* PrependSave
+* AppendSave
+* PrependDelete
+* AppendDelete
+They all occur inside an ongoing transaction but prior to or after the command is sent to the database.

 ####Interfaces
 Assign behavior to objects in the model by decorating them with interfaces